PARENTS START HERE!!!

 Beginners are welcome, but they must be able to skate unassisted, follow instructions, and pay attention to what is going on around them.
 The person who manages the session with determine when each group gets to use the track.
 Skaters who are waiting their turn will be able to practice in the center ice area.

-The highly-structured skating sessions are not a fun place for kids under 9 or 10.
+The highly-structured skating sessions are not a fun place for kids who have difficulty to follow instructions.

 To help ensure the safety of all skaters, the doors to the ice surface must remain CLOSED during the entire ice session.
 Skaters are NOT allowed to stand at the wall or cross the track without the permission of the person who is running the workout.